-What is Prevailing Wage?
+Why Prevailing Wage?

 Minnesota prevailing wage laws advance regional economic policy by ensuring that workers on Minnesota’s publicly funded construction projects are paid local wages.

-When do prevailing wage laws apply?
+When do Minnesota prevailing wage laws apply?

-State prevailing wage rates are paid on:
+State prevailing wage must be paid to construction workers on:

 - State-funded road, highway, street, airport, bridge, power plant, water treatment and utility construction projects.